debanga/depurr/dim-reduction1.md

 # A Practical Guide to Principal Component Analysis (PCA)

-In this article, we discuss PCA and its related algorithms with example codes.
-In particular, we will include the following algorithms:
-1. Principal Component Analysis
-2. Linear Discriminent Analysis
-3. Singular Value Decomposition

 ![](https://c1.wallpaperflare.com/preview/270/321/283/block-chain-data-records-concept-system-communication.jpg)

 In this article, we discuss PCA and its related algorithm Singular Value Decomposition (SVD) with example codes.
 Looking at PCE and SVD under one single lens of dimensionality reduction will provide us with a global understanding, and therefore, it will make it easier to remember these concepts.